CRISPR stands for “Clustered Regularly Interspaced Short Palindromic Repeats”. CAS9 stands for “CRISPR Associated Protein 9”.

 Labs around the world are working with CRISPR/CAS9 to test out how it can be used for livestock, plants, and early genetic testing in mice.
 It’s even being used in human embryos (designer babies, anyone?).
 Additionally, it has shown potential for treating medical conditions that have a genetic component such as cancer or hepatitis B.

 The human variants are strictly regulated, but it’s still uneasy.
 We are trying to recreate, or permanently change, the basis of what makes us individualist humans.

 CRISPR will not be used in humans routinely for many years.
 But the possibility for dramatic change is evident, and likely to be arriving sooner than we think.

 Keep your eyes on this tech going forward.
-It will likely be a big player in the years ahead.
+It will probably be a big player in the years ahead.